ark-lang/docs/intro/03_Variables.md

-Now onto the language features!
-The first thing you must know is
+One of the basic concepts of any programming language are variables.